- Term Assurance

-Smith, Law & Shepherds IFA Ltd provide pension advice to our customers in the following areas:
+Smith, Law & Shepherds IFA Ltd provide pension advice to our clients in the following areas:

-- Employed & Self Employed persons seeking to maximise their retirement income in a tax efficient manner
+- Assistance for the Self Employed seeking advice to maximise their retirement from their business.

-Smith, Law & Shepherds IFA Ltd are licenced to deal with all types of pensions, and in particular we are able to provide a Pension Transfer Specialist to review your previous Company Pension Schemes, which means that we are one of a limited number of Financial Adviser firms who have the necessary permissions from the regulator (FCA) to be able to advise on Final Salary (Defined Benefit) Pension schemes.
+Smith, Law & Shepherds IFA Ltd are authorised and have the necessary permissions to deal with all types of pensions.
+We are able to provide a Pension Transfer Specialist service to review your Final Salary (Defined Benefit) company pension schemes.